typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/explicit-module-boundary-types.md

 ### `allowHigherOrderFunctions`

-When this option is `true`, the rule ignores return type annotations on function immediately returning another function expression.
+When this option is `true`, the rule ignores return type annotations on function, which is immediately returning another function expression.

 <!--tabs-->